Woman in Tahoe car thefts sent to prison

 Judge Tom Gregory sentenced Biggs to 12-30 months in prison consecutive to any sentence he serves in California for violating his probation.

-■ A Sparks woman will remain in custody pending her sentencing on a sentencing in connection with theft charges.
+■ A Sparks woman will remain in custody pending her sentencing in connection with theft charges.

 Ayshea Novera Qureshi, 30, is also facing sentencing in Washoe District Court in the next few weeks.